octomix/josson/README.md

 Jossons stores JSON datasets in a map of type `Map<String, Josson>` for placeholder resolution.

+To create a Jossons object without data.

+    Jossons jossons = new Jossons();

 To create a Jossons object with given Jackson ObjectNode.
 Each entry under root of the ObjectNode will become a member of the default dataset mapping.